skypro20/skypro/README.md

 ## Structured Briefings
 *Current Scenario:*
-1.	new or overtly technical call types leads to higher aht as advisor does not know what needs to be done, leading to dissatisfied customers
+1. New or overtly technical call types leads to higher AHT as advisor does not know what needs to be done, leading to dissatisfied customers
-2.	which lead to lower nps scores
+2. Which lead to lower NPS scores

 *Proposal*
-1.	a daily forum for advisors to share trending call types and new things that they have learnt
+1. A daily forum for advisors to share trending call types and new things that they have learnt
-2.	advisor takes five minutes daily to answer questions like "what i wish i knew yesterday" and "what microskill can i share today"
+2. Advisor takes five minutes daily to answer questions like "what i wish i knew yesterday" and "what microskill can i share today"
 3. Team leaders choose the best answers to be shared in team briefing daily before shift
-4. Comments from happy customers are read out to boost advisor confidence and morale *Key Metrics*
+4. Comments from happy customers are read out to boost advisor confidence and morale

+*Key Metrics*
 1. Which part of team briefing is most effective
 2. Lowered aht and repeats